Physical Literacy

 ADDRESSING THESE ISSUES

-To address this crisis of inactivity, Play in Peel helps educators and parents engage children in quality movement and physical activity experiences.
+To address this crisis of inactivity, Play in Peel helps support educators and parents as they engage children in quality movement and physical activity experiences.
 By sharing our learning with you, we hope to improve children’s physical literacy and positively impact their health and well-being.

 Support Us